+If Your Gun Fails to Fire When the Trigger is Pulled, Handle With Care.
 If for some reason the ammunition doesn't fire when you pull the trigger, stop and remember the 1st Commandment of Firearm Safety - always keep the muzzle pointed in a safe direction.
 Keep your face away from the breech, then put the safety on, carefully open the action, unload the firearm and dispose of the cartridge safely.
 Remember that anytime there's a shell in the chamber, your firearm is loaded and ready to use.
 Even if you tried to shoot and your firearm didn't fire, treat your firearm as if it could still discharge.

-7th C O M M A N D M E N T Always Wear Eye and Ear Protection When Shooting.
+Always Wear Eye and Ear Protection When Shooting.